nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

     :returns: Nothing as every transmission will register as a success under the required settings for BLE beacons.

-    :param bytearray buf: The payload to transmit.
+    :param buf: The payload to transmit.
 This bytearray must have a length greater than 0 and less than 22 bytes Otherwise a `ValueError` exception is thrown whose prompt will tell you the maximum length allowed under the current configuration.
 This can